ggql/ggql/README.md

 *ggql* is forked from [GQL](https://github.com/AmrDeveloper/GQL) and written in Go.

-[GQL](https://github.com/AmrDeveloper/GQL) is a query language with a syntax very similar to SQL with a tiny engine to perform queries on .git files instance of database files, the engine executes the query on the fly without the need to create database files or convert .git files into any other format, note that all Keywords in GQL are case-insensitive similar to SQL.
++ggql is a query and mutate language with a syntax very similar to SQL with a tiny engine to +perform queries or mutation on .git files instance of database files, note that all keywords +in ggql are case-insensitive similar to SQL.